You may notice that the speed from your Stryd device differs from the speed on your treadmill display.

 If you would prefer the speed/distance from your Stryd pod to match the speed/distance that is being displayed on your treadmill, you can adjust the calibration factor on your sports watch to scale your Stryd pod's pace and distance to match the pace value on the treadmill's display.
 Be sure to adjust your calibration factor before you run again outside, or you will receive inflated pace values when running outdoors as well.

-NOTE: This choice will make your Stryd pod less accurate on the treadmill.
+NOTE: This choice will nearly certainly make your Stryd pod less accurate on the treadmill.
 You are purely choosing to do this out of preference.

 4. VERIFY INSIDE: